We are teaming up with the Cancer Treatment Centers of America and telling all my families cancer stories and how it has affected me.

 There was laughter, we gossip about whether Justin Timberlake is going to come to his senses and ask Jennifer out on a date and who we liked that week on The Voice.
 We play cards, we share tears of heartbreak and giggle on weekly trumps.
 While I can wish that Jennifer never had this horrible disease, I would never wish away the time I have with my best friend.

 So yeah, Cancer has effected me.
 It touches me daily as I pray for Jennifer and others who are battling.

-For those of you going through the Cancer and maybe looking into different options, can I suggest looking into Cancer Treatment Centers of America?
+For those of you going through the Cancer or have their own cancer stories and are looking into different options, can I suggest looking into Cancer Treatment Centers of America?

 What makes Cancer Treatment Centers of America different?

 - They have a number of great facilities available.